 The Bottom Line

-Of course every food truck owner will have their own trials, but use these reminders that might just save you a headache.
+Of course every food truck owner will have their own trials.
+Just use these reminders to save you from a headache.